halcyonnouveau/soppo/README.md

 You can also install Sop manually by installing [Go](https://go.dev/doc/install/) and downloading a binary from [GitHub Releases](https://github.com/halcyonnouveau/soppo/releases), or with Cargo: `cargo install soppo`.

+> **Note:** SOPMOD itself is written entirely in Soppo.
+Check out [its source code](https://github.com/halcyonnouveau/sopmod) for a real-world example.

 ## Features

 - **Enums:** Tagged unions with struct variants